 A Day In The Life of A Retired, Pregnant 20-Something:

 - Cereal at home.
 On the occasional restaurant outing, stick to water.
 Frantically google phrases like “ham safe pregnancy?” “hollandaise sauce safe pregnancy?”.
-Ask for a lovely piece of steak and ruin it by asking to cook it well done.
+Order a lovely piece of steak and ruin it by requesting it well done.

 - Wear your home t-shirt and shorts out.
 If it’s a nicer restaurant, change the shorts out for something with an actual zipper and a button.